and3rson/clay/README.md

 - Artist/album search
 - Other functionality that is supported by [gmusicapi]
 - Playlist editing
+- Different playback transports

 # Installation

-**Warning:** The AUR and PyPy packages called `python3-keybinder` will not work with Clay since you need to use the official bindings.
-Since Ubuntu seperated the official bindings into a different package but with the same name as the unofficial one it can cause some confusion.
-So if you get a `Namespace Keybinder not available` warning it is probably caused by this.
-So, for example, on Arch Linux you need the `libkeybinder3` package instead.

-1. Install Python 3, and VLC from your package manager.
+1. Install Python 3, pydbus, PyGObject, and VLC from your package manager.
-2. Optionally, you can install PyGObject, DBus for Python and keybinder plus bindings if you want global X keybinds.

 ## Method 1 (PyPi, automatic)